 "We'll look at the NDC target around 2030 but our major commitment is around net zero 2050," Luxon said.

 2030 is actually more important than 2050.
-It's crucial we hit it, because it's baked into our trade agreement with the EU and New Zealand is looking at a $24 billion bill if we break the promise.
+It's crucial we hit, because it's baked into our trade agreement with the EU and we could face sanctions if we break the promise.

 Luxon eventually said National would meet climate commitments signed up to globally.

 But National is yet to lay out its detailed plan for how it intends to meet our targets.